oliviasylee/work-day-scheduler/README.md

 ## Description

-This project was designed as a module 5 challenge about a work day scheduler.
-It's a simple calendar application that allows users to save schedules for each hour of the day.
+This application is a simple calendar application that allows users to save schedules for each hour of the day.
 This application is still in progress.

 ## Usage
 Live application deployed at: https://oliviasylee.github.io/work-day-scheduler/